Chapter 20 : Lost

-“A little bit?
+“A bit?
 What is that supposed to mea — Ow!
+Merlin’s beard!”

-Potter did not look fazed by suffering.
+Potter remained unfazed by my suffering.
 He simply poured some more medicine onto the cloth, his jaw clenched as he slammed the bottle back onto the counter.
-“Stop being such a wimp, Bennett.”
+“Stop being such a wimp, Bennett," he said evenly.

 “A wimp?
-You just flippin’ tried to kill me!”
-Okay, so maybe I have a flair for dramatics.
+You just flipping tried to kill me!”
+Okay, so maybe I had a flair for dramatics.
 Sue me.

 “Are you kidding me?”

-With that, I leapt off the counter and, heart skittering with legitimate fear, made a break for it.
-At this point, I didn’t care if I had to wake up all of Potter’s dorm mates.
+With that sweeping declaration, I leapt off the counter and, heart skittering in legitimate fear, made a break for it.
+At this point I didn’t care if I had to wake up all of Potter’s dorm mates.
 Hell, I didn’t care if I had to wake up the whole entire castle!
 I wasn’t going to go through anymore of this sadistic torture — I was done.

-“Look, Bennett.
-You can either keep on struggling, or you can sit down and play nice.
-Either way, this potion is going on your forehead.”
-A deep, rough voice growled in my ear, and I instantly stiffened when I realized that Potter was standing right behind me, the front of his body flattened against the back of mine.
-“So what’s it going to be?”
+"Bennett, you can either keep on struggling, or you can sit down and play nice.
+Either way, this potion is going on your forehead," Potter growled irritably, and I could tell my his increasing proximity and my decreasing strength that he was right.
+"What’s it going to be?”

 “No!
 Let go of me!”